The CWCC conducts a variety of one-time and ongoing research projects in writing studies, composition studies, and writing across the curriculum.

-    - “Pedagogical Memory and the Transferability of Writing Knowledge: An Interview-based Study of UCI Juniors and Seniors.”
+- “Pedagogical Memory: Writing, Mapping, Translating” in Writing Program Administration.
 By Susan C. Jarratt, Katherine Mack (UCI), Alexandra Sartor (UCSD), and Shevaun E. Watson (University of South Carolina).

 - This essay analyzes retrospective accounts of writing instruction gleaned from interviews with nearly a hundred juniors and seniors at UCI.
 Given the difficulties with tracking the “transfer” of knowledge in writing studies, the authors propose “pedagogical memory” as an alternative interpretive framework for making sense of students’ experiences with college writing across the undergraduate years.
 Gaps between program expectations for continuity and student accounts lead the authors to recommend helping students prepare to translate discourses about writing as they move from one academic site to another.
 Further, the study suggests the value of ongoing interview projects conducted by WPAs outside the strictures of institutionally mandated assessment.
 Such a practice would cultivate the habit of retrospection in students and generate more detailed understanding of the ways students make maps of their own learning.